 And save the best part of any pasta and cheese bake - the socarraet (burnt rice on the bottom of a Spanish paella,) which is, crispy caramelized pasta and cheese that's scraped from the bottom of the casserole dish!

 First, I would cut down on the baking time by 10 minutes.
-The pasta and cauliflower was a little mushy, but still delicious -- this is a personal preference.
+The pasta and cauliflower were a little mushy, but still delicious -- this is a personal preference.

 My recipe ingredients are easy to double to feed many more -- you just need a big enough pot (or two) with a cover (or foil.)
 You could also stretch the recipe by adding a whole package of pasta; just make sure to add an extra cup of milk, because pasta soaks up any liquid.